vonaka/yankel/README.md

     M-x yankel RET

-then enter the address of BabelWeb server.
+then enter address of BabelWeb server.

 Use `C-d`, `C-o` and `C-m` to disconnect, reconnect and switch router respectively.